thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper-plus/dapper-plus.md

 ## Installation
 Dapper Plus is installed through NuGet: <a href="https://www.nuget.org/packages/Z.Dapper.Plus/" target="_blank">https://www.nuget.org/packages/Z.Dapper.Plus/</a>

-This library is **NOT FREE** but a monthly trial is available available.
+This library is **NOT FREE** but a monthly trial is available at the start of every months.

 ## Requirement
 Dapper Plus is compatible with all major database provider: